abapGit/abapGit/docs/guide-import-rfc.md

 ---
-title: Import ZIP
+title: Compare RFC
 category: offline projects
 order: 25
 ---

-For offline repositories, you can import a package with all objects supported by abapGit via an RFC connection from another SAP system.
-This is a shortcut for doing
+For write-protected offline repositories, you can compare a package with all objects supported by abapGit via an RFC connection to another SAP system.
-"Export ZIP" in one system, and "Import ZIP" in the other.

 Pre-requisites:

 - abapGit Developer Version is installed on remote SAP system
+- Offline repository is write-protected
 - Same package names on both systems
 - Authorizations to run RFC function Z_ABAPGIT_SERIALIZE_PACKAGE and abapGit serialization process on remote system

 Note:

 The general recommendation is to use **online** repositories and a git server for comparing and synchronizing systems.
+We do not recommend to create RFC destinations between systems within the transport path or create RFC users with wide authorizations.